fiji/fiji/README.md

 directory, run _Help&gt;Refresh Menus_ and the plugin will be available in _Process&gt;Process Pixels_ (this can be changed by editing _src/main/resources/plugins.config_).

+Since this project is intended as a starting point for your own developments, it is in the public domain.